Did you know that 88% of hiring managers and recruiters focus on hard skills when reading your resume?

 1) Resume headline

-Your resume headline is a one-line phrase located at the top of your resume, right beneath your contact information.
+Your resume headline is a one-line phrase at the top of your resume, right beneath your contact information.
 The purpose of the headline is to quickly tell the hiring manager who you are.

 2) Resume summary